MicrosoftDocs/cloud-adoption-framework/docs/govern/security-baseline/discipline-improvement.md

 # Security Baseline discipline improvement

 The Security Baseline discipline focuses on ways of establishing policies that protect the network, assets, and most importantly the data that will reside on a cloud provider's solution.
-Within the Five Disciplines of Cloud Governance, Security Baseline includes classification of the digital estate and data.
+Within the Five Disciplines of Cloud Governance, the Security Baseline discipline includes classification of the digital estate and data.
 It also includes documentation of risks, business tolerance, and mitigation strategies associated with the security of the data, assets, and network.
-From a technical perspective, this also includes involvement in decisions regarding [encryption](../../decision-guides/encryption/index.md), [network requirements](../../decision-guides/software-defined-network/index.md), [hybrid identity strategies](../../decision-guides/identity/index.md), and the [processes](./compliance-processes.md) used to develop cloud Security Baseline policies.
+From a technical perspective, this also includes involvement in decisions regarding [encryption](../../decision-guides/encryption/index.md), [network requirements](../../decision-guides/software-defined-network/index.md), [hybrid identity strategies](../../decision-guides/identity/index.md), and the [processes](./compliance-processes.md) used to develop Security Baseline policies for the cloud.

 This article outlines some potential tasks your company can engage in to better develop and mature the Security Baseline discipline.
 These tasks can be broken down into planning, building, adopting, and operating phases of implementing a cloud solution, which are then iterated on allowing the development of an [incremental approach to cloud governance](../guides/index.md#an-incremental-approach-to-cloud-governance).

 ![Four phases of adoption](../../_images/govern/adoption-phases.png)

-*Figure 1 - Adoption phases of the incremental approach to cloud governance.*
+_Figure 1: Adoption phases of the incremental approach to cloud governance._

 It's impossible for any one document to account for the requirements of all businesses.
 As such, this article outlines suggested minimum and potential example activities for each phase of the governance maturation process.
-The initial objective of these activities is to help you build a [Policy MVP](../guides/index.md#an-incremental-approach-to-cloud-governance) and establish a framework for incremental policy improvement.
-Your cloud governance team will need to decide how much to invest in these activities to improve your Security Baseline governance capabilities.
+The initial objective of these activities is to help you build a [policy MVP](../guides/index.md#an-incremental-approach-to-cloud-governance) and establish a framework for incremental policy improvement.
+Your cloud governance team will need to decide how much to invest in these activities to improve your Security Baseline discipline.

 > [!CAUTION]
 > Neither the minimum or potential activities outlined in this article are aligned to specific corporate policies or third-party compliance requirements.
 This guidance is designed to help facilitate the conversations that will lead to alignment of both requirements with a cloud governance model.